-- "File Weighting and MSP or Volume Group Selection Parameters" on page 84 - "DCM Policies" on page 95 candidate list
+- "File Weighting and MSP or Volume Group Selection Parameters" on page 125 - "DCM Policies" on page 136 candidate list capability license capacity license

 A list that contains an entry for each file in a filesystem eligible for migration, or for a file or range of a files that are eligible to be made offline.
 This list is ordered from largest file weight (first to be migrated) to smallest.
 This list is generated and used internally by dmfsmon(8).
 The dmscanfs(8) command prints similar file status information to standard output.